PHASE-Net: Physics-Grounded Harmonic Attention System for Efficient Remote Photoplethysmography Measurement: Experiments

-We vary the number of TCN layers from 1 to 4 and evaluate on UBFC-rPPG (Fig.~\ref{fig:ablation2} left).
-Performance consistently improves when increasing the depth from 1 to 3 layers: MAE drops from 0.51 to 0.15~bpm (70.6\% relative reduction) and RMSE from 1.21 to 0.53~bpm (56.2\%).
+\textbf{Depth of the TCN backbone.} \quad We vary the number of TCN layers from 1 to 4 and evaluate on UBFC-rPPG~\cite{Bobbia2017UBFCrPPG} (Fig.~\ref{fig:ablation2} left).
+Performance consistently improves when increasing the depth from 1 to 3 layers: MAE drops from 0.51 to 0.15~bpm and RMSE from 1.21 to 0.53~bpm.
 Adding a fourth layer slightly degrades the accuracy (MAE/RMSE $=$ 0.25/0.69).
 We hypothesize that three layers provide a sufficient temporal receptive field for pulse dynamics, while deeper stacks start to over-smooth and complicate optimization.
 Therefore, we set the default depth to 3.